spattisson/zaproxy/DevGuidelines.md

   * Unit Tests should cover at least all the main functionality of the item under test.

 ## Style Guidelines
-**_This section is a work-in-progress as of Sept.
-2016._** If you have contributions/feedback/ideas please refer to this thread in the Dev Group - https://groups.google.com/forum/#!topic/zaproxy-develop/FPwvyHY5rb4 .
+**_This section is a work-in-progress._** If you have contributions/feedback/ideas please refer to this thread in the Dev Group - https://groups.google.com/forum/#!topic/zaproxy-develop/FPwvyHY5rb4 .

 The following guidelines apply to ZAP's text elements as represented in English (en-GB, en-US, and en-CA).

 ### Text: Titles, Menu Items, Options, and Tool Tips
 Titles, menu items, options, and tool tips text should be represented using Title Capitalization as defined by the 'Chicago Manual of Style'.
 For quick reference you can use this online tool: https://capitalizemytitle.com/#Chicago (make sure you select the "Chicago" tab).
+The only exception here would be for string that form full sentences (ending with proper punctuation.)

 ***